Second Shooter Guide

 Know When to Lead, Know When to Support

 When we’re working side by side, I’ll often focus on the couple and their immediate family.
 Meanwhile, you can capture the candid moments, guest reactions, and environmental frames.
+Or if you see me documenting the guests, please focus on the couple.
+I'll be observing your angle, so I can easily do the opposite as well.
 I don’t need the same shot twice ;) it’s about creating a well-rounded, story-rich gallery that captures the day from every angle.

 But seriously… when in doubt, always capture the guests’ reactions.

 Professionalism is crucial.
 No alcohol, no distractions, and keep phone usage to a minimum.
-However, do keep your phone on you, especially before the ceremony, as I’ll be communicating frequently during that time.
+However, do keep your phone on you before the first-look and ceremony, as I’ll be communicating frequently during that time.

 Thanks for being part of this.
 I’m grateful to team up!